InBetweenNames/BigPictureSwitch/README.md

 -   Clicking a selected item will deselect the device (if no device is selected, no action is taken)
     -   e.g., if you prefer to let Steam manage your displays, set your preferred display and then leave the display unchecked
 -   If "Exclude selected display from desktop" is enabled, then the selected device will NOT appear in your desktop configuration
+    -   i.e., if you have extended your desktop across multiple monitors, your selected device will be excluded from that list.
     -   This is ideal for a TV that you don't use unless you're playing games on it.
     -   A best effort is made to do this.
 -   No display changes are permanent (i.e. saved to the Windows display database).